Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Construction of A-CSBC

 \section{Construction of A-CSBC}

 In this section, we establish conditions on the SHS $\Phi_i$ that allow for the construction of an A-CSBC for $\mathcal{A}_i(\Phi_i)$.
-To do so, we first define a notion of control barrier certificates (CBC) over original $\Phi_i$.
+To do so, we first define the notion of control barrier certificates over the original $\Phi_i$~\citep{nejati2020compositional, anand2022small}.
+This intermediate formulation serves as a basis for systematically extending the certificates to the augmented setting to capture hybrid timing behavior.